wemgl/edu-errstrat-go-code/exercises/handling-errors/README.md

 ## Part B: Catch the Activity Failure

-In this part of the exercise, you will catch the `ApplicationError` that was thrown from the `ProcessCreditCard` Activity and handle it.
+In this part of the exercise, you will catch the `ApplicationError` that was returned from the `ProcessCreditCard` Activity and handle it.

 1. Open `workflow.go` in your text editor.
 2. `ProcessCreditCard` is run like so:
    `err = workflow.ExecuteActivity(ctx, ProcessCreditCard, confirmation).Get(ctx, &chargestatus)`.
    Note that the results are returned to `err`, and the next code block, `if err != nil {}`, handles any errors that have been returned from the Activity.
-By default, if a non-retryable `ApplicationFailure` is thrown, the Workflow will fail.
+By default, if a non-retryable `ApplicationFailure` is returned, the Workflow will fail.
 However, it is possible to catch this failure and either handle it or continue to propagate it up.
 3. Within the `if err != nil {}` block, check for an `ApplicationError` like so:
    ```